mosn/layotto/docs/en/api_reference/file/file.md

 ---

-### CompletePut
+### Complete

-The concept of completePut is to close the handle of the opened file after the file transfer is complete
+The concept of complete is to close the handle of the opened file after the file transfer is complete
 #### Input type

 ```